ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 When we call a utility in the `if` condition, its exit status matters only.
 Therefore, we redirect the `cmp` output to the [`/dev/null`](https://en.wikipedia.org/wiki/Null_device) file.
 It is a special system file.
 Writing there always succeeds.
 OS deletes all data that you write there.

 If the contents of the `file1.txt` and `file2.txt` files match, the `cmp` utility returns the zero status.
-Then the `if` condition equals true.
+Then the `if` condition equals "true".
 In this case, the `echo` command prints the message.

 We have considered a simple case.
 When the condition is met, the script does an action.
 But there are cases where a condition selects one of two possible actions.
 The `if-else` statement works in this way.
 Here is the statement in the general form:
 {line-numbers: true}